Name Changes for Permanent Residents and New Citizens

 There are additional conditions, and while these vary between provinces, they may include:

-If you do not meet these criteria you may not be eligible to change your name in Canada.
-To find out more, including if you are eligible to change your name in Canada, contact your provincial Vital Statistics Office directly.
+If you do not meet these criteria you may not be eligible to change your name in Canada at this stage.
+To find out more, including if you are eligible to change your name in Canada, contact your provincial Vital Statistics Office directly or download their name change application form.

 Already a citizen?

-If you're changing names from marriage the process is generally easier.
-Simply show your marriage certificate as proof of your new surname.
-A married name is an assumed name, so you can be known by either the name on your citizenship certifiacte or by your married name at any stage.
+The process is generally easier.
+Simply show your Canadian marriage certificate as proof of your new surname.
+You can use a foreign-issued marriage certificate but if it’s not in English or French then you need to provide a translated document too.
+A married name is an assumed name, so you can be known by either the name on your citizenship certificate or by your married name at any stage.
 Although not essential, you may choose to have your citizenship certificate updated into your new name.
 There is no particular advantage in changing the name on your citizenship certificate as you can always prove the link between your names by showing your marriage certificate.

 Apply to the Canadian Government for a replacement citizenship certificate in your updated name.
 You can use your new citizenship certificate along with your Vital Statistics certificate of name change as proof of your new name everywhere.
 Once you have these documents request all organizations update your records.